 Ossie’s Officially Unapproved Guide to Surviving Group Projects (Without Turning to Necromancy)

-Brought to you by a disembodied skull who once ran a group project entirely by glaring at people until they cried.
+Brought to you by a skull perched on a green velvet pillow in the Archives who once ran a group project entirely by glaring at people until they cried.

 If you’re here I’m assuming you’ve been assigned a group project.